 Final round of Premiership Rugby matches in doubt after Sale Sharks COVID-19 outbreak

-Sale's critical Gallagher Premiership clash with Worcester on Sunday remains in doubt after a number of Sharks players tested positive for coronavirus
+Sale's critical Gallagher Premiership clash with Worcester on Sunday postponed after a number of Sharks players tested positive for coronavirus

 Sale, Gloucester and Northampton have missed Saturday's 12pm team news deadline for the final round of Gallagher Premiership fixtures, putting the final weekend of the season into further doubt.

-Premiership Rugby is carrying out an "urgent review" ahead of Sunday's final round of games following 16 positive coronavirus cases at Sale Sharks.
+Premiership Rugby is carrying out an "urgent review" ahead of Sunday's final round of games following several positive coronavirus cases at Sale Sharks.

-Sale's critical Premiership clash with Worcester remains in doubt, despite the club releasing a statement on Friday stating they were "confident the fixture can be fulfilled safely in accordance with all COVID-19 guidelines".

-But Worcester later said the fixture "is still the subject of discussions with Premiership Rugby and public health officials".
+The Sharks' critical Premiership clash with Worcester on Sunday has now been postponed.

 Sale are currently in fourth position and were one of four clubs chasing the final three play-off places.